-I claim we like them because they are an objectively good way to organize information.
+I think we like them because they’re an objectively good way to organize information.
 They allow readers to quickly and easily get what they want.
-In fact, if you’re unsure how to structure something you’re writing, a list should probably be your default choice.
+I’d even claim: If you’re writing something and you don’t know how to structure it, a list should probably be your default choice.

 Lists are appealing

 Here’s a hypothetical essay (left), and the same thing structured into a list (right).

 Somehow, the list is more attractive, even when there’s zero content.
 Why?

 A normal essay promises a payoff only when you finish it.
 But lists promise at least some value almost immediately.

 We don’t like to make big investments with unknown payoffs.
 After all, most writing isn’t useful to most people.
 Lists overturn that dynamic by getting to some point quickly.
 Then, people can decide if they want to invest more time.